 Here are some key concepts for better understanding.

 The serialization process converts objects to byte strings.
 The deserialization process converts byte strings to objects.

-One of the attack vectors presented by OWASP regarding this security risk was a super cookie that contains serialized information about the registered user.
+One of the attack vectors presented by OWASP regarding this security risk was a super cookie that contains serialized user information.
 The user role was specified in this cookie.

-If an attacker can successfully deserialize an object, then modify the object to assign an administrator role to it, and serialize it again.
+If an attacker can deserialize an object, modify it to assign an administrator role, and serialize it again.
 This set of actions can jeopardize the entire web application.